 Radioactivity release is one of the safety aspects for several DBA scenarios and some DEC scenarios: The following cases may be examples of DBA events with radiological consequences:

-- LOCAs with radionuclides escaping into the containment and releases into the environment through design containment leakages
+- LOCAs with radionuclides escaping into the containment and released into the environment through design containment leakages

 - Accidents with leaks from the primary circuit bypassing the containment, such as instrument line rupture and PRISE leaks.
-Primary to secondary leaks (PRISE) remain one of the most serious events which can threaten the defence in depth of nuclear power plants and jeopardize safety.
+Primary to secondary leaks (PRISE) remains one of the most serious events which can threaten the defense-in-depth of nuclear power plants and jeopardize safety.

-- Leaks from the primary circuit during maintenance, refuelling or other outages.
+- Leaks from the primary circuit during maintenance, refueling, or other outages.

-This group of accidents, more or less leads to radioactivity releases from the fuel and the reactor coolant, their transport through the primary circuit, their release and transport to the containment and to the radiological source term released into the environment.
+This group of accidents more or less, leads to radioactivity releases from the fuel and the reactor coolant, their transport through the primary circuit, their release and transport to the containment, and the radiological source term released into the environment.
 The relevant acceptance criterion is:

 “The release of radioactive material shall not result in offsite doses in excess of specific limits.”

-Calculated doses must be below the limits for DBAs, assuming an event generated iodine spike and an equilibrium iodine concentration for continued power operation, and considering actual operational limits and conditions for the primary and secondary coolant activity.
-The radiological consequences for the environment depend primarily on short-term releases of iodine and longer-term releases of caesium.
-In practical terms, iodine releases determine short-term management of the accident while caesium releases determine medium- and long-term management of the accident.
+Calculated doses must be below the limits for DBAs, assuming an event-generated iodine spike and an equilibrium iodine concentration for continued power operation and considering actual operational limits and conditions for the primary and secondary coolant activity.
+The radiological consequences for the environment depend primarily on short-term releases of iodine and longer-term releases of cesium.
+In practical terms, iodine releases determine short-term management of the accident, while cesium releases determine medium- and long-term management of the accident.

 In addition to engineering and procedures which reduce the risk and severity of accidents, all plants have guidelines for severe accident management or mitigation (SAM).
-Severe accident scenarios commonly used evolved from those developed in the Reactor Safety Study, which is often refered to as WASH-1400.
+Severe accident scenarios commonly used evolved from those developed in the Reactor Safety Study, often referred to as WASH-1400.
 The following cases may be examples of DEC events: